-No. Action/ Indication Time-stamp (HM:MM:SS) Description of action/indication Duration of action/indication (sec) Notes 1 Self-test mode initiation (distinct action) 2 Distinct indication of the Self-test initiation 3 Self-test single burst transmission 4 Self-test message default values - 5 Distinct indication of RF transmission 6 Distinct indication of the Self-test PASS Result 7 Distinct indication of the Self-test FAIL Result 8 Distinct indication of Insufficient Battery Energy 10 Automatic termination of the Self-test mode, irrespectively of the switch position 11 Duration of Self-test mode -
+No. Action/ Indication Time-stamp (HM:MM:SS) Description of action/indication Duration of action/indication (sec) Notes 1 Self-test mode initiation (distinct action) 2 Distinct indication of the Self-test initiation 3 Self-test single burst transmission 4 Self-test message default values - 5 Distinct indication of RF transmission 6 Distinct indication of the Self-test PASS Result 7 Distinct indication of the Self-test FAIL Result 8 Distinct indication of Insufficient Battery Energy 10 Distinct indication only when a beacon is coded with the RLS Location Protocol (i.e., the RLS functionality is enabled), and the RLS and RLM indicator(s) are operating as described in section 4.5.4 e) of document C/S T.001.
+For RLS-capable beacons 10/11 Automatic termination of the Self-test mode, irrespectively of the switch position 10/12 Duration of Self-test mode -